htesgaard/minikube-client/README.md

 Project that allows users on Windows, running minikube, to interact with minikube using kubectl running on Linux.

-This project spawns a Virtualbox guest Linux OS using Vagrant, copies the necessary files from userprofile folders .kube and .minikube folders into the similar location on the Guest OS.
+This project spawns a Virtualbox guest Linux OS using Vagrant, copies the necessary kubectl and minikube files from the Host OS userprofile folder, into the similar location on the Guest OS.

 This allows allowing interaction with the same minikube cluster using kubectl from both Windows and a Linux.